 Step 3: Extrude Bones

-Creating fingers is done by extrusion (Source: Archee Verma via All3DP)
+Creating fingers is done by extrusion (Source: Jaime Rios Velasco via All3DP)

-After aligning the bone to the model, stay in Edit mode to extrude the bone:
+After aligning the bone to the model, we’ll now want to connect additional bones to build out the whole arm.
+You’ll want to stay in Edit Mode to extrude the bone:

-1. Click on the bone, and hit ‘E’ on the keyboard.
+1. Click on the ball joint at the head of the forearm bone, then hit ‘E’ on the keyboard.

-2. A new bone connected to the previous bone will be added, which can be scaled and aligned to the upper arm of the model.
+2. A new bone connected to the joint of the forearm will appear, which can be dragged and aligned with the hand of the model.
+Left click to place the bone.

 A unit bone structure of the whole arm has now been made!